MicrosoftDocs/Viva/Viva/insights/advanced/admin/org-data-overview.md

 ### Changing the active data source

-If you want to manually upload organizational data using a .csv file, instead of using the default Azure Active Directory data source, navigate to **.csv upload** beneath **Other available data sources**.
+If you want to manually upload organizational data using a .csv file, instead of using the default Azure Active Directory (Azure AD) data source, navigate to **.csv upload** beneath **Other available data sources**.
 Then select the **Start** button to begin a manual upload.

 >[!Important]
->Once you upload organizational data in a .csv file, the Azure Active Directory is no longer available as a data source.
+>Once you upload organizational data in a .csv file, Azure AD is no longer available as a data source.

 ## Data connections